Enforcing your intellectual property rights

-In a case involving multiple patents relating to operating room control systems for medical devices and audiovisual equipment, obtained a favorable settlement in which Defendant Smith & Nephew agreed to an injunction and stop selling the accused products.
+In a case involving multiple patents relating to operating room control systems for medical devices and audiovisual equipment, obtained a favorable settlement in which Defendant Smith & Nephew agreed to an injunction and stopped selling the accused products.

 Luma Corp. v.
 Stryker Corp., et al.

-In a case involving a patent related to a medical device controls for setting physician preferences and storing images, invalidated the patent on summary judgment, and then obtained an affirmance when the Plaintiff appealed the ruling.
+In a case involving a patent related to medical device controls for setting physician preferences and storing images, invalidated the patent on summary judgment, and then obtained an affirmance when the Plaintiff appealed the ruling.

 Valois of America, Inc. v.
 Risdon Corp.